MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 ### Cultural fit

 Generally this would be an unscripted conversation.
 We would talk about what got them into software.
 What they look for in a team.
 Why they are leaving their current team / position.
 How they handle conflict.
 You get the idea.
+I would answer questions around our company values and how we see the world.

 ### Technology competency